Ordisoftware/Hebrew-Letters/README.md

 #### In progress - Version 6.0

 - Add analyzed word data table and view panel.
+- Switch from SQLite-ODBC-Driver to SQLite-Net with SQLite-PCL-Raw.

 #### 2021.04.30 - Version 5.3